Dictionary of American Regional English: History

 While the fieldworkers were interviewing people across the country, Cassidy and others in Madison organized an extensive volunteer reading program.
 Printed materials of all kinds were selected and sent to volunteers, who read them and identified regional words in context.
 These resources included historical and contemporary newspapers, diaries, letters, histories, biographies, novels, and government documents.
 A number of important unpublished collections of dialect materials were also donated to DARE for use in documenting the Dictionary entries.

 As the fieldworkers sent their questionnaires back to Madison, the approximately 2.3 million answers were keypunched, and software was written to create a question-by-question tabulation of responses as well as an index.
 In addition, programs were written that allowed the interactive creation of maps showing where the responses were found and the production of statistical tables itemizing the age, sex, race, education level, and community type for each person who gave a particular response.
 These tools allow DARE editors to apply regional labels to entries based on where words were collected in the fieldwork project and to use social labels describing individuals who use those words.

 In 1974, Cassidy contracted with Harvard University Press to publish the Dictionary, and editing began in earnest in 1975.
 By 1980 it was clear that the idea of writing and publishing DARE as a single unit was impossible.
 Early estimates of the time it would take to write and revise entries had been overly optimistic.
-Following the tradition of other historical dictionaries such as the Oxford English Dictionary, DARE decided to publish each volume as it was ready.
+Following the tradition of other historical dictionaries such as the Oxford English Dictionary (OED), DARE decided to publish each volume as it was ready.
 Because Cassidy had contracted to supply the text of the Dictionary on magnetic tape fully coded for typesetting, with camera-ready maps, a production department had to be set up.
 A system was devised for coding the many specifications for format, type size and style, and special characters.
 Procedures were worked out for the meticulous checking and correcting of text that would be required.